RecipeShare Test Kitchen

 Heat neutral oil in a wok over medium heat, then add pork and season with salt and pepper.

-When the pork is no longer pink, add garlic, onion, carrot, and bell pepper; stir-fry until slightly softened.
+When the pork is no longer pink, add garlic, onion, carrot, and bell pepper.

-Reduce heat to low, add the noodles, and toss until evenly combined.
+Add the noodles and toss until evenly combined.

 Serve immediately and finish with toasted sesame seeds.